-- The carefully chosen staff at CCL is comprised mostly of college-aged men and women and members of the Alachua County teaching staff.
-As School Board employees, all staff undergo fingerprinting and background checks.
-In addition, all counselors are lifeguard, first aid and CPR certified and are required to participate in training and team-building before the campers arrive at CCL.
+- Our carefully chosen staff is comprised mostly of college-aged men and women as well as teachers, many of whom were campers themselves.
+As school board employees, all staff undergo fingerprinting and background checks.
+In addition, all counselors are lifeguard, first aid and CPR certified and are required to participate in training before the campers arrive.

 - Camp Crystal has a minimum of one experienced certified nurse at camp for all sessions.
 Our nurse is available 24 hours a day and is responsible for the distribution of medications as well as other camper medical needs.
 A medical doctor is also on call.

-- Many campers arrive at CCL without knowing anyone.
-Right away they will meet their cabin counselors and cabin mates.
-Cabin counselors work to engage all campers and create a comfortable and friendly cabin environment.
-Monday’s evening activity, “Cabin Night”, was created to foster cabin unity.During classes, counselors encourage active participation from all campers.
-Every day spent at CCL is so full and active that campers soon forget they didn’t come with a friend from home.
+- Many campers arrive without knowing anyone, and cabin counselors engage all campers in a comfortable and friendly cabin environment.
+Upon arrival, campers meet their cabin counselors and fellow campers, and Sunday evening campers participate in “Cabin Night” where they get to bond as a cabin.
+Counselors encourage active participation from all campers and establish an environment of inclusiveness.
+Each day is action-packed and campers soon forget they didn’t come with a friend from home.
 Participating in new and challenging activities helps to form meaningful friendships.

 - When applying online, you may request a cabin buddy for your camper.
 We make every effort to honor these requests, but cannot guarantee them.

-15. How can I stay in touch with my child while he/she is at camp?
+13. How can I stay in touch with my camper?

 - No. There is no opportunity for your child to purchase anything at camp.
 Please do not send money.
 A general store is open for Camp Crystal Lake goodies only on the closing day of each session.

-- While there is no visitor’s day, communication through letters and e-mails is encouraged.
+- While there is no visitor’s day, but we encourage communication through letters and camp stamps.

-- On opening day campers will be asked to take a swim test, which enables us to gain a better idea of your camper’s individual abilities in the water.
-If your camper prefers not to take the swim test, he/she will be designated as a “shallow swimmer” for all their water activities and will be required to stay in the shallow end at free swim.
-There are a wide variety of “land” activities offered at Camp Crystal Lake, so please do not let this discourage your camper.
+- On opening day campers take a swim test, which enables our lifeguards to get an idea of each camper’s abilities in the water.
+During this test they must swim a short distance with their head above water and then tread water for 1 minute.
+If your camper prefers not to take the swim test, they will be designated as a “shallow swimmer” for their water activities and will be required to stay in the shallow end if they attend free swim during their IC period.
+There are a wide variety of land activities offered at camp, so please do not let this discourage your camper.

 - We can accommodate many food allergies and dietary restrictions at CCL.
 Please call camp at 855-651-2267 or email firstname.lastname@example.org prior to your child attending CCL to discuss any concerns.